-The team for the courses has so far included Corinne Squire, Aura Lounasmaa, Tim Hall, Cigdem Esin, Molly Andrews, Valentina Vitali, and Giorgia Dona, from UEL; administrative academic help at UEL from, among others, Reena Sood, Allyson Malatesta, and Helen Powell; Katrine Møller Hansen, visiting CNR, from the University of Copenhagen; Natalie Ludvigsen, UEL; Marie Godin, from Oxford University (and Visiting Fellow at UEL’s Centre for Migration, Refugees and Belonging, CMRB), and Tahir Zaman, from SOAS (and Visiting Fellow at UEL’s CMRB).
-London UEL students Jamilson Lemos, Samina Rana, Hanna Rasmussen and Philippa Warner from UEL have also joined us.
-Gideon Mendel and Crispin Hughes have conducted photography workshops (see the ‘Displaces’ page).
-Chila Kumari Burman has conducted an art workshop (see the ‘Visual Storytelling’ page).JJ Bola has joined us to initiate a poetry workshop.
+The team for the courses included Corinne Squire, Aura Lounasmaa, Tim Hall, Cigdem Esin, Molly Andrews, Valentina Vitali, and Giorgia Dona, from UEL; administrative academic help at UEL from, among others, Reena Sood, Allyson Malatesta, and Helen Powell; Katrine Møller Hansen, visiting CNR, from the University of Copenhagen; Natalie Ludvigsen, UEL; Marie Godin, from Oxford University (and Visiting Fellow at UEL’s Centre for Migration, Refugees and Belonging, CMRB), and Tahir Zaman, from SOAS (and Visiting Fellow at UEL’s CMRB).
+London UEL students Jamilson Lemos, Samina Rana, Hanna Rasmussen and Philippa Warner from UEL also joined us.
+Gideon Mendel and Crispin Hughes conducted photography workshops (see the ‘Displaces’ page).
+Chila Kumari Burman conducted an art workshop (see the ‘Visual Storytelling’ page).JJ Bola joined us to initiate a poetry workshop.
 Bhavesh Hindocha of Loud Minority films worked with us and ELCD to produce a short movie.
-Ann Phoenix (UCL Institute of Education) and Olivia Sagan (Bishop Grosseteste University) have also joined us.
+Ann Phoenix (UCL Institute of Education) and Olivia Sagan (Bishop Grosseteste University) also joined us.

 We hold Refugee Education Network meetings in London about such possibilities, and how we might expand them, regularly.
 For details, contact Aura Lounasmaa firstname.lastname@example.org.